-Claire Schuster assists the firm in the areas of patent, trademark, trade secret, and copyright litigation, as well as post-grant proceedings.
+Claire Schuster focuses her practice on patent, trademark, trade secret and copyright litigation, as well as post-grant proceedings.

 French horn, softball and baking.